bradleyburgess/bradleyburgess/README.md

 I love things with keyboards.
 Seriously. 🎹🎵🖥️

-I started life as a pianist, "graduated" to the pipe organ (why have one keyboard when FIVE will do?).
+I started life as a pianist, "graduated" to the pipe organ (why have one keyboard when FIVE will do?), and now am transitioning to a career in tech.

-I love tech as well, though, and I have been doing web dev as a hobby for a while now.
+I work primarily in Javascript/Typescript and Python.
+I'm passionate about open-source software, and use it as often as I possibly can.
+I love tinkering, and have built a NAS — hardware included — with Debian, docker, and free and open-source software.

-I'm currently interested in [11ty](https://11ty.dev), but in general I work with Javascript.
-I'm also becoming more and more interested in a11y, and am trying to learn as much as I can about building ethical and accessible websites.
+You can find me on Bluseky: [@bburgesskeys.bsky.social](https://bsky.app/profile/bburgesskeys.bsky.social).

-You can find me on twtter: [@bburgess_keys](https://twitter.com/bburgess_keys).
 Feel free to reach out!

 ### My work